Samuel107/telekinesis-project/README.md

 If anyone would like further explanation or have questions on how I used these scripts in Unity, go ahead and email me at selefthe@indiana.edu.
 If you would like a copy of the unity project, have any ideas of what I should make, or any tips/tricks, LET ME KNOW!
 I like sharing/hearing thoughts and ideas from people.
 I am somewhat familiar with Javascript, Unity, but this is my first time using GitHub so please bear with my sloppy, unorthodox skills.

+###### Edits:

-*Edit 5/19/2016*  || I am starting to become very limited with just a single input (cardboard magnit), so either I will make an ingame control panel with buttons (allowing more workarounds) or start making functions with gaze input.
+*5/19/2016*  || I am starting to become very limited with just a single input (cardboard magnit), so either I will make an ingame control panel with buttons (allowing more workarounds) or start making functions with gaze input.

-*Edit 5/23/2016* || I ran out of ideas so I am taking a break with this project until some inspirational ideas hit me in the head.
+*5/23/2016* || I ran out of ideas so I am taking a break with this project until some inspirational ideas hit me in the head.
 Screenshot videos are coming very soon.
-Seeing is better then reading after all. *Later This Day* Never mind, got an idea.
+Seeing is better then reading after all. *Three hours later* Never mind, got an idea.
 When in doubt, spawn a black hole (button 7).